oracle-livelabs/oracle-health/smart-on-fhir/2-apex-app-setup/apex-app-setup.md

 ## Introduction

 This lab walks you through creation and initial setup of Oracle APEX application.
+You will create an new Oracle APEX application and three pages.
+Two of the pages (Launch, Index) will handle authentications and authorization in SMART on FHIR and the third one (View) will contain the application objects and logic.

 Estimated Time: 5 minutes